Adebayotobi/Adebayotobi/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=adebayotobi" alt="adebayotobi" /></a> </p>

 - 🌱As a Creative  Front-End Developer, I have accrued experience crafting high-impact web solutions for a diverse range of industry organizations.
 I possess a diverse skill set that enables me to design and develop web-based applications using a wide range of cutting-edge technologies.
 My goal is to leverage my technical expertise and extensive background to excel as a Front-End Developer, prioritizing an exceptional user experience above all else.
-My expertise includes HTML, CSS (Styled Componenets, Bootstrap, Tailwind, Chakra UI, SASS), JavaScript, React,  RESTful API, GraphQL, and Git.**
+My expertise includes HTML, CSS (Styled Componenets, Bootstrap, Tailwind, Chakra UI, SASS), JavaScript, React, Typescript, Next JS, RESTful API, GraphQL, and Git.**

-- 👨‍💻 All of my projects are available at [https://github.com/Adebayotobi](https://github.com/Adebayotobi)
+- 👨‍💻 All of my projects are available at [https://adebayotobi-portfolio.netlify.app](https://adebayotobi-portfolio.netlify.app)

-- 💬 Ask me about **react**
+- 💬 Ask me about **javascript // react // next JS // typescript **

 - 📫 How to reach me **Adebayotobi366@gmail.com**